-Sarah Escue is a poet, visual artist, and copywriter.
-She is a Florida native currently living in Colorado as she pursues her MFA degree at The Jack Kerouac School of Disembodied Poetics.
-Sarah holds a BA in English Writing from the University of South Florida and has received fellowships, scholarships, and writing awards from The Bucknell Seminar for Undergraduate Poets, Writers in Paradise, the University of South Florida, and The Jack Kerouac School, among others.
-In 2016, her poem “Winter” was nominated for the Best of the Net Anthology.
+Sarah Alcaide-Escue is a poet, copywriter, multi-disciplinary artist, literary translator, and editor.
+She earned her MFA in Writing and Poetics from Naropa University and her BA in English from the University of South Florida with high honors.
+Sarah has received fellowships, scholarships, and awards from The Bucknell Seminar for Undergraduate Poets, Writers in Paradise, and The Jack Kerouac School, among others.
+In 2016, her poem “Winter” was nominated for the Best of the Net Anthology from Sundress Publications.

-Her work appears or is forthcoming in Dialogist, Lullwater Review, Permafrost Magazine, DIAGRAM, Gulf Stream Literary Magazine, Something on Paper, Atticus Review, The Elephants, Bombay Gin, The Murmur House, and Beecher's Magazine, among others.
-Her first poetry chapbook, Bruised Gospel, is forthcoming from dancing girl press this spring.
-She is also the Assistant Editor at The Adirondack Review and a contributor for Beats: A Naropan Periodical.
+Her written and visual works appear or are forthcoming in Dialogist, Lullwater Review, Bear Review, Permafrost Magazine, DIAGRAM, Gulf Stream Literary Magazine, Something on Paper, Wildness, The Elephants, Bombay Gin, The Murmur House, and Atticus Review, among others.
+Her first chapbook Bruised Gospel is forthcoming from The Lune: Poets on Earth Chapbook Series in 2019.

 Sarah is an editor at The Adirondack Review and reader for Plath Profiles, and she’s a former editor of Saw Palm: Florida Literature and Art, BEATS, and Cigar City Poetry Journal.
 Her research and creative interests include book arts and letterpress printing, collaborative writing and art-making, hybrid texts and forms, anthropology, and eco-feminism.